 Thus, we need three things:

-1 – energetic literacy (making it conscious and clear)
+1 – refined perception (energetic literacy, making it conscious and clear)

 2 – some context for what we’re experiencing (understanding)